 Here's the sitch: Your skin is covered in billions of good bacteria from about 1000 species, says Burg.
 These bacteria are helpful, and the collection of them is called your microbiome.
 "The population of microbes help maintain the skin pH and actually prevent bad microbes from colonizing the skin by competing for nutrients and also producing molecules that bad bacteria don’t like," he explains.

 Okay, so what does this have to do with hair?
 "Too frequent washing of the scalp with harsh cleansers can upset that microbiome, and an imbalance in the microbiome can lead to scalp problems," Burg says.
-Basically, washing your hair too much can throw off your scalp's microbiome, which can let bad bacteria and fungi take over and cause things like inflammation.
+Basically, washing your hair too much can throw off your scalp's microbiome, which can let bad bacteria and fungi take over and cause things like inflammation, according to Burg.

 He recommends gently cleansing your scalp two to three times per week to help remove excess sebum.